How to Survive School Without Killing Your Soul

 I used humor because pain’s favorite disguise is absurdity.

-I used nostalgia because memory is a weapon.
+I used nostalgia because memory cuts sharper than critique.

 I used interactivity because art shouldn’t whisper from behind glass—it should grab your sleeve and ask if you’ve cried lately.